Ale-JRD/Trads/content/post/index-T1.md

 He wondered, but there was no one who could answer.

-「I see.
+“I see.
 Then get some rest.
 I will deliver Prince Mercurio’s letter to Princess Frizione and give my report.
-I think she will probably come over around evening…」
+I think she will probably come over around evening…”

 Rei nodded in understanding.